Skip to main content

 Sunvalley Mall Center Court postcard showing chrome light fixtures and kinetic sculptures with shopper pushing a cart.

-Great Hall in full Sunvalley splendor—gold-topped information booth gleaming, dandelion-inspired light fixtures blooming overhead, and a mother navigating the terrazzo floors with a shopping cart and wide-eyed child in tow.
-A perfect moment of 1970s retail wonder.
+Great Hall in full Sunvalley splendor—gold-topped information booth gleaming, dandelion-inspired light fixtures blooming overhead, and a mother navigating the terrazzo floors with a Baza’r shopping cart and wide-eyed child in tow.
+A perfect moment of 1960s retail wonder.

 Center Court at Sunvalley Mall with gold-capped information booth and dandelion-style lights above terrazzo flooring.

 A few years later, but the magic’s still there—the Great Hall aglow under the pop of a camera flash.
-The gold-capped info booth still stands, the space-age dandelion lights still sparkle, and shoppers flow past in a softened blur of bell bottoms and weekend plans.
-Sunvalley in its prime.
+The gold-capped info booth still stands, and the space-age dandelion lights still sparkle.
+The murals against the ceiling, like the flowers on the right, were created by Janet Bennett.

 Lower-level Sunvalley Mall fountain with 40-foot fiberglass flower sculptures and kinetic bugs in 1970s postcard.